ncmartin108/sqlBD_ABC_media/README.txt

 Team Member Duties

 Matt H:
+	* Create a communication channel on Discord and invite other team members.
 	* Write DDL statements to create 5 tables and constraints for crtdb.sql using the description of the schema.
 	* Review the DDL statements of the remaining 10 tables created by the other team members